-They're very popular and available in a wide variety of cultivars with differing heights and color shades.
-They're most commonly found in silver tones, but pink, purple and red shades are also available.
-Some of the dwarf cultivars don't even reach up to one meter in height, but most are taller, with some growing to be over ten feet tall.
+Native to Asia, eulalia grass is available in a wide variety of cultivars, each with varying heights and color shades, including silver, pink, purple, and red.
+Eulalia grass is best planted in the spring and will grow very quickly.
+Some dwarf cultivars don't even reach 3 feet in height, but most are taller, with many growing to be over 10 feet tall.

 |Botanical Name||Miscanthus sinensis|